KRSSG/Simurosot/README.md

-Simurosot :
+#Simurosot
-SimuroSot is an event in FIRA which consists of a server which has the soccer game environments and two client programs with the game strategies .
+SimuroSot is an event in FIRA which consists of a server which has the soccer game environments and two client programs with the game strategies.

-Platform : Windows (Visual Studios)
+**Platform** : Windows (Visual Studios)

-User Manual :
+##User Manual
-1. Download Simulator and Strategy folder from the FIRA website (http://www.fira.net/contents/sub03/sub03_7.asp) and move it to C drive .
+1. Download Simulator and Strategy folder from the [FIRA website](http://www.fira.net/contents/sub03/sub03_7.asp) and move it to C drive .
-2. Clone the repository to your directory .
+2. Clone the repository to your directory.
-  If running the project for first time :
+  If running the project for first time:
   i.
 Under cloned folder , open ConsoleDebugger and then open ConsoleDebugger.sln file (Visual Studios sln) ii.
 Build -> Build Solution

 3. In cloned repository , open "Run.bat" in text editor
   i.
-Edit line 4 :
+Edit line 4:
        COPY C:\"YOUR FOLDER PATH"\Simurosot\Release\Strategy.dll C:\Strategy\blue
   ii.
 Make sure all paths corresponds to their correct file